l-aldarondo/School_District_Analysis/README.md

 * #### Scores by school spending

-  * Schools that spent less per student outperformed schools that spent more per student.
-As we can see in Fig 1.13 and 1.14, the schools that spended $646-665 per student had considerably lower scores compared to schools that spent <$586 which had the highest overall scores.
+  * The % passing and average scores did not increased as spending per student increased.
+Schools that spent less per student outperformed schools that spent more per student.
+As we can see in Fig 1.13 and 1.14, the schools that spended 645 - 660 per student had considerably lower scores compared to schools that spent <586 which had the highest overall scores.

 ![Challenge_Scores_By_Spending](./Images/challenge_score_by_spending.png)